-Objectives: It is a theory course opted by the students of M. Sc.
+Objectives : It is a theory course opted by the students of M. Sc.
 Physics with Nuclear Theory specialization in the 4th Semester.
 The course covers the formalism of Quantum Field theory and its application to various problems.

-Transition from discrete to continuous vibrating system, Lagrangian and Hamiltonian Formulations for continuous systems, Euler Lagrange equations and Hamiltonian formulations of Lagrangian and Hamiltonian Formulations to Schrodinger and Electromagnetic fields, Derivation of Schrodinger and Maxwellos equations.
+Transition from discrete to continuous vibrating system, Lagrangian and Hamiltonian Formulations for continuous systems, Euler Lagrange equations and Hamilton's equations of motion, Applications of Lagrangian and Hamiltonian Formulations to Schrodinger and Electromagnetic fields, Derivation of Schrodinger and Maxwell's equations.